beau-haldane/full-stack-open/README.md

 **Wednesday Jan 26, 2022**

 Working on the exercises at the end of part 2b.
 I'm up to exercise 2.8 but don't have the time or focus right now to complete it.
 There's a lot of confusing event handling going on with the forms that are being used.
 Will need to do some solid revision on this part.

+Edit: Came back to the exercises of part 2b and manage to finish them off this evening.